 If you're looking for the best and EASIEST vanilla cake recipe, then look no further...
 THIS IS IT!
 My one-bowl Vanilla Cake with Chocolate Frosting as easy as a box mix, except even BETTER because it is homemade with real ingredients.
-This is the perfect birthday cake paired with my BEST Ever Fudgy Chocolate Frosting.
+The texture is velvety soft and it has the rich flavor of buttery yellow cake.
+This is the perfect birthday cake paired with my popular BEST Ever Fudgy Chocolate Frosting or my Best Chocolate Buttercream.
 Sprinkles are optional (but are they, really?).

 - Moist vanilla cake - the cake is super moist!
 It has a soft texture, it's not crumbly and it stays moist for days without drying out.